iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 With Infoblox NIOS X-as-a-Service:
 - DNS and security services are delivered at cloud speed — ops-free
-- CloudOps + NetOps converge around a single, managed DDI platform
+- CloudOps and  NetOps converge around a single, managed DDI platform
 - Centralized visibility, unified policy, and consistent enforcement just work — **with zero infrastructure burden**

 ⸻